-The University is committed to providing both parties with appropriate and adequate notice at all phases of the process and an equal opportunity to provide information to the Specialist during the investigative process.
-The OEOA Specialist will gather and review all relevant evidence and determine the relevance of witnesses and information presented.
-Each party will be provided with an opportunity to respond to relevant information gathered during the investigation.
+The University is committed to providing both parties with appropriate and adequate notice at all phases of the process and an equal opportunity to provide information to

 In all formal investigations, the burden of gathering facts and evidence rests solely with the University and not the individual parties.
 The parties are encouraged to provide all information to the Specialist that is directly related to the allegations.
 Such information may include the names of potential witnesses and documentary evidence such as employee performance evaluations, course grades or written evaluations, emails, text messages, pictures/videos, and other similar electronic or hard copy communications.
 The information may also include, in some cases, medical, psychological, or other treatment records that the party provides to the Specialist, with written consent to consider and include the treatment records in the investigation.